Peixinho/LazyMePHP/README.md

 ## API
  Every table generated will have some routes created in src/api/RouteAPI.php, and they make use of the controllers of each table
  - Accessible from /api/[Table Name]/ (.htaccess for apache, didnt bother with others)

+# run api
+php -S localhost:8001 serve.php --api
+# but I advise you to use a real webserver like apache or whatever...
  ```
  # all users
  http://localhost:8001/api/user/ # will output all users information in json format